Differential Privacy as a Perk: Federated Learning over Multiple-Access Fading Channels with a Multi-Antenna Base Station: Experiments

 \subsection{Experimental Analysis}

 In Fig. \ref{fig:acc_loss_T}, we report the test accuracy and training loss versus the communication round $T$ with different privacy budgets $\tilde{\epsilon}$, respectively.
 The results reveal the inherent privacy-convergence trade-off, where stricter privacy guarantees result in lower test accuracy and higher training loss.
-Notably, as the privacy budget is relaxed (e.g., to $\tilde{\epsilon}=0.13$, the performance gap between the AirFL-DP and AirFL-ZF significantly decreases, indicating that AirFL-DP achieves privacy protection for free without performance degradation for a relatively strict privacy level.
-Furthermore, we observe that the performance of AirFL-ZF is highly comparable to that of FL w/ clipping operating on a perfect channel.
-It confirms that the ZF solution can effectively mitigate the wireless channel impairments, demonstrating its optimality.
+Notably, as the privacy budget is relaxed, e.g., to $\tilde{\epsilon}=0.13$, the performance gap between the AirFL-DP and AirFL-MIMO significantly decreases, indicating that AirFL-DP achieves privacy protection for free for a relatively strict privacy level.
+Furthermore, we observe that the performance of AirFL-MIMO is highly comparable to that of FL w/ clipping operating on a perfect channel.
+It confirms that this solution can effectively mitigate the wireless channel impairments, demonstrating its optimality.

+We then evaluate the proposed method under the non-i.i.d. scenario in Fig. \ref{fig:acc_loss_noniid_T}.
+We adopt the commonly used non-i.i.d. setting, in which different client observes data from different subsets of label classes.
+Following standard practice \cite{tan2022towards}, the dataset is first grouped by labels, and each client is assigned data from only $k$ classes.
+A smaller $k$ leads to stronger heterogeneity.
+Here, we set $k=2$, resulting in highly skewed label distributions across clients.
+Compared to Fig. \ref{fig:acc_loss_T}(b) under the i.i.d. settings, due to strong label distribution skew, the overall accuracy in Fig. \ref{fig:acc_loss_noniid_T}(b) is slightly lower, which aligns with expectations.

-Fig. \ref{fig:acc_loss_epsilon} shows the test accuracy and training loss versus the privacy budget $\tilde{\epsilon}$, where a small $\tilde{\epsilon}$ corresponds to a more stringent privacy requirement.
-The performance of AirFL-DP sharply approaches the benchmarks as $\tilde{\epsilon}$ increases, demonstrating that AirFL-DP provides free DP guarantees without sacrificing the performance in a wide range of privacy budgets, thanks to the tighter privacy bound and optimal transceiver design.
+Fig. \ref{fig:acc_loss_epsilon} illustrates the test accuracy versus the privacy budget $\tilde{\epsilon}$, where a small $\tilde{\epsilon}$ corresponds to a more stringent privacy requirement.
+The performance of AirFL-DP drastically climbs up to the benchmarks as $\tilde{\epsilon}$ increases, demonstrating that AirFL-DP provides free DP guarantees without much compromise to performance in a wide range of privacy budgets, thanks to the tighter privacy bound and optimal transceiver design.

-Finally, Fig. \ref{fig:acc_loss_snr} validates our theoretical analysis on the impact of the SNR.
-This result reveals a distinct threshold effect, as shown in \eqref{eq-snr-condition}.
-In the low-SNR regime, the performance of AirFL-DP is identical to that of AirFL-ZF, while it performs slightly poorer than AirFL-ZF as SNR increases, which coincides with the observation in Sec. \ref{sec:optimization}.
+Finally, Fig. \ref{fig:acc_loss_snr} validates the impact of the SNR on the performance, which we observe from the theoretical analysis.
+This result reveals a distinct thresholding effect, as shown in \eqref{eq-snr-condition}.
+In the low-SNR regime, the performance of AirFL-DP is identical to that of AirFL-MIMO, while it performs slightly poorer than AirFL-MIMO as SNR increases, which aligns with the conclusion drawn in Remark \ref{remark42}.